 Since coursework is primarily asynchronous, students are able to complete it according to their own schedule.

 Students in a cohort typically take the same courses at the same time, though part-time options are available to those who need a modified course schedule.

-Graduation requirements for the FSS program include 49 credits of coursework and the completion of a Capstone Research Synthesis.
-The FSS curriculum includes the following course types:
+Graduation requirements for the Food System and Society program include 49 credits of coursework and the completion of a Capstone Research Synthesis.
+The Food System and Society curriculum includes the following course types: